jstormes/PHPSlickGridDemo/README.md

 ## Features:

-* Is an extension to the excellent SlickGrid JavaScript gird/spreadsheet component [SlickGrid](https://github.com/mleibman/SlickGrid).
+* Server side extension to [SlickGrid](https://github.com/mleibman/SlickGrid).

 * Provides a strong browser side caching mechanism.

-* Synchronizes data between grids for each browser, providing for live updates.
+* Synchronizes data between grids, allowing live updates between users.

-* Allows each browser to customize the grid, sorting, sizing and positioning columns independent of the other users.
+* Allows each user to customize the grid, sorting, sizing and positioning columns independent of the other users.

-* Holds users place, when the user reopens the grid, it will attempt to restore the view exactly as it was left.
+* Holds the users place, when the user reopens the grid, it will attempt to restore the view exactly as it was.

 * Is read/write by default.